 Click on Format to access the type of digital media you are searching for – i.e. eAudiobook, eComic, eMagazine etc.

-Hoopla and Overdrive provide eBooks and audiobooks – how are they different?
+Hoopla, Overdrive and RB Digital provide eBooks and audiobooks – how are they different?

 Anyone with a valid North Branford Library Card can download digital content from Hoopla and Overdrive.

 The range of content as well as the number of checkouts allotted is different.

 Titles can be placed on hold and therefore, may be checked out and not immediately available